Schedules Based on Algorithms and Detailed Rate Calculations

 Shortcomings of Approaches Used in Other 'Scheduling' Software

-Calendaring: With the exception of EmbTrak, every 'scheduling' software in the Promotional Products industry that we have seen simply presents a calendar which the user is asked to place orders upon.
+Calendaring: With the exception of EmbTrak, every 'scheduling' tool we have seen in the various "decorated products software" designed for the Promotional Products industry simply presents a calendar which the user is asked to place orders upon.
 The runtime for each order?
 The person doing the 'scheduling' is asked to enter (that is, guess) the time it will take.
-The process is simply the old "throw mud at the wall until something sticks."
+The result will be a schedule that dramatically underestimates actual runtime.
+And if produced in paper form and presented to operators will be useless.

 Rules of Thumb: Ballpark assumptions based on experience and anecdotes may yield an accurate overall schedule as long as the mix of goods and decorations do not vary.
 But when production circumstances fluctuate–for example, when average stitches per logo drops from 5,000 to 1,000–machine operating efficiencies change and the entire schedule is soon wildly inaccurate.
 Using the “rule of thumb” approach does nothing to set a realistic rate for an individual order.